timing71/cli/README.md

 Displays a list of available service providers.
 If you haven't installed the (private) `@timing71/services` package this is likely to be empty.

+### start

+Usage: `timing71 start <timing URL>`

+Starts a timing service.
+With no other options specified, data will be displayed on stdout.
+If the URL supplied is not supported by any available service provider then an error message is displayed and the program will exit.